 The three islands of Grenada, Carriacou and Petite Martinique are located in the eastern Caribbean, south of the Winward Islands and 100 miles north of Venezuela.
-Neighboring islands St. Vincent and the Grenadines lie to the north and Trinidad and Tobago lie to the South.
+Neighbouring islands St. Vincent and the Grenadines lie to the north and Trinidad and Tobago lie to the South.

 The English-speaking nation has some of the friendliest people in the Caribbean, making it very easy to encounter all aspects of Grenada's vibrant culture and hospitality.